Shreypatel46/HoneySentinel/README.md

 ### Key Objectives:

-Deploy honeypots (VMs, databases) to attract attackers and study their behavior.
+->Deploy honeypots (VMs, databases) to attract attackers and study their behavior.

-Collect logs and telemetry from various resources.
+->Collect logs and telemetry from various resources.

-Use Log Analytics Workspace to centralize data.
+->Use Log Analytics Workspace to centralize data.

-Analyze threats in Azure Sentinel for real-time incident detection and response.
+->Analyze threats in Azure Sentinel for real-time incident detection and response.